Skip to content

 std::condition_variable not_empty_;

-};The core logic of this version is sound.
-The two condition variables (not_full_ and not_empty_) each manage their own waiters and notifiers, and the predicate-based wait guards against spurious wakeups and lost wakeups.
-But if you think about it carefully, it has three fatal flaws: First, both push and pop can block indefinitely—if a producer never pushes, the consumer waits forever, and vice versa.
-Second, there is no shutdown mechanism—when the queue reaches the end of its lifetime, if threads are still blocked on wait, they will never wake up, and the program simply deadlocks.
-Third, there is no timeout capability—callers cannot give up waiting after a specified duration.
+The core logic of this version is sound.
+Two condition variables (not_full_ and not_empty_) manage their respective waiters and notifiers, and the predicate-based wait guards against spurious wakeups and lost wakeups.
+But if you think about it carefully, it has three fatal flaws: First, both push and pop can block indefinitely—if a producer never pushes, a consumer waits forever, and vice versa; second, there is no shutdown mechanism—when the queue's life cycle ends, if threads are still blocked on wait, they will never wake up, and the program will simply deadlock; third, there is no timeout capability—callers cannot give up waiting within a specified time.

-Step 1: Shut It Down — The Right Way to Close a Queue
+Step 1: Shut It Down—The Right Way to Close a Queue

-enum class QueueResult {
+enum class PopResult {

-};Next, we add the closed_ flag to the queue and modify the predicate logic for push and pop:
+Next, we add the closed_ flag to the queue and modify the predicate logic for push and pop:

 template <typename T>